Weighted digraphs and tropical cones: Weighted digraph polyhedra

 is a (bipartite) directed graph recording the finite entries of $V$.
 We call $\envelope(V)$ the \emph{envelope} of the matrix $V$.
 We may see the envelope as a weighted digraph polyhedron via the matrix $(d+n)\times(d+n)$-matrix $W$ which is defined as

 Up to an obvious relabeling of the nodes $\Bgraph(V)$ is the same as $\Gamma(W)$ for the matrix $W$ defined above, and thus we can identify $\envelope(V)$ with $Q(W)$.
-Applying Lemma \ref{lemma:recession_cone} and Proposition \ref{prop:rays_of_cone} to the envelope we obtain the following. \begin{corollary} The minimal generators of the pointed part of the recession cone of the envelope are given by the partitions $D' \dcup D''=[d]$ and $N' \dcup N''=[n]$ so that \begin{enumerate}[label = (\roman*)] \item the induced subgraph on $D'{\times}N'$ has the same number of weak components as $\Bgraph$, \item the induced subgraph on $D''{\times}N''$ is connected, and \item there are no arcs from $D''$ to $N'$. \end{enumerate} The characteristic vector of $D''\times N''$ now yields one such generator. \end{corollary} Similarly we obtain from Proposition~\ref{prop:rays_of_cone} the following corollary which will be helpful in section~\ref{sec:projective}.
+Applying Lemma \ref{lemma:recession_cone} and Proposition \ref{prop:rays_of_cone} to the envelope we obtain the following. \begin{corollary} The minimal generators of the pointed part of the recession cone of the envelope are given by the partitions $D' \dcup D''=[d]$ and $N' \dcup N''=[n]$ so that \begin{enumerate}[label = (\roman*)] \item the induced subgraph on $D'{\dcup}N'$ has the same number of weak components as $\Bgraph$, \item the induced subgraph on $D''{\dcup}N''$ is connected, and \item there are no arcs from $D''$ to $N'$. \end{enumerate} The characteristic vector of $D''{\dcup}N''$ now yields one such generator. \end{corollary} Similarly we obtain from Proposition~\ref{prop:rays_of_cone} the following corollary which will be helpful in section~\ref{sec:projective}.
 A ray can be scaled modulo $\1$ so that it has only non-negative entries and at least one zero entry.
 Then the \emph{support} of the ray is the set of indices of the non-zero entries.
-We keep the notation of the former corollary and consider a face of the envelope $\envelope(V)$ defined by the graph $G$ that contains a minimal generator with support $D'' \times N''$.
-Let $M$ be the index set of the columns of $V$ with $v_{ij} = \infty$ for all $i \in D''$ and $j \in M$. \begin{corollary} None of the shortest paths between any two nodes in $D'$ contains a node in $D'' \dcup ([n] \setminus M)$. \end{corollary} \begin{proof} Observe that $M$ is exactly the subset of the nodes in $[n]$ without an arc between $D''$ and $M$ in $\Gamma(W\#G)$.
-Hence, we obtain $N' \subseteq M$ and further $[n] \setminus M \subseteq N''$.
-Since there is no arc from $N''$ to $D'$ in $\Gamma(W\#G)$ by Proposition~\ref{prop:rays_of_cone} we conclude that there is no arc from $[n] \setminus M$ to $D'$ in $\Gamma(W\#G)$.
-This implies that every shortest path between two nodes in $(D' \dcup M)$ avoids $D'' \dcup ([n] \setminus M)$. \end{proof}
+We keep the notation of the former corollary and consider a face of the envelope $\envelope(V)$ defined by the graph $G$ that contains a minimal generator with support $D''{\dcup}N''$.
+Notice that the arcs of $\Gamma(W\#G)$ which are not arcs of $B$ are arcs from $N'$ to $D'$ or from $N''$ to $D'$ or from $N''$ to $D''$.
+That is, there are no arcs from $N'$ to $D''$.